 Caring for Waders

 Caring for your new waders is an essential part of keeping them in good shape for years to come.
 Make sure you store your waders in your house when you are not using them, as prolonged exposure to the heat can break down the waterproofing.
 When you change in and out of your waders, make sure to do so on a smooth surface such as a wader bag to prevent puncturing the neoprene footies or tearing seams.
-If you do happen to spring a leak, repairing your waders is easy.
+If you do happen to spring a leak, repairing your leaky waders is easy.
 Wader repair kits are readily available from most fly shops.
 Also, make sure to wash your waders!
 Regular washing helps to maintain their waterproof breathability and too much dirt will prevent them from being able to do this.

 Properly fitted waders will make your time on the water much more comfortable and enjoyable.
 Proper care and maintenance will help ensure that your waders will last for years to come and keep you dry as you build a lifetime of adventures on the water.
-If you are still at a loss, need your first pair, or have any questions about wader types and the proper fit, ask a Fly Fishing expert on Curated.
+If you are still at a loss, need your first pair, or have any questions about wader types and the proper fit, ask a Fly Fishing Expert on Curated.